InspectorBoat/mach_glfw/README.md

 The [Mach engine](https://machengine.org/) project no longer uses GLFW, and so this project became community-maintained and moved to a personal github account.
 Said github account later got deleted.
 This old version was pulled from https://pkg.machengine.org/mach-glfw/affdd6ae6f2ac2c3b9162784bdad345c561eeeea.tar.gz, made to work on the latest zig, and reuploaded.

+Since Zig now requires package names to be valid bare identifiers, the name was changed to mach_glfw.

 Some old documentation is available at https://machengine.org/v0.4/pkg/mach-glfw/ (most of which is replicated below).

 ## What does a ziggified GLFW API offer?